 For Students Admitted to the Spring 2015 Semester

-4-5:30 p.m.
-Taking Care of Business: register for classes, get your I-Card, meet with Financial Aid staff, Last Chance Advising, get information about parking, take a campus tour or library tour, drop off immunization, get student insurance information.
+1-2:30 p.m.
+Taking Care of Business: last chance advising, register for classes, get your I-Card, meet with Financial Aid staff, pick up parking passes if you ordered online, drop off immunization, get student insurance information, take a campus tour.
 Refreshments will be available.

 - Office of Transition Services

 - Financial Aid

 3:30-4 p.m.
 Transfer Student Academic Overview

 Last Chance Advising during Transfer Orientation is for quick, follow-up questions and not meant to replace a more in-depth advising session with an academic advisor.
 There will be a limited number of advisors available and there may be a wait for some college advisors because of the demand for some majors and programs.

 Where to Go for Advising

 - Students who have 30 or more Transfer hours accepted by UIS should contact their college advising office to meet or speak with an advisor before the November transfer session see http://www.uis.edu/transitionservices/resources/academic-resources/ for a list of college offices.

 - Students who will have fewer than 30 Transfer credits accepted by UIS should contact the Office of Advising Services, Information, and Support (OASIS) to meet or speak with an advisor before the November Transfer Session see http://www.uis.edu/advising/ for more information.